-High Voltage Direct Current (HVDC) has become a key technology in the energy transition.
+EnergyVille believes in High Voltage Direct Current (HVDC) Grids as key enabler for large scale integration of RE in the energy transition.
 The technology offers new perspectives for cross-border infrastructure investments and at the same time, it is the only technically feasible solution for connecting remote offshore wind farms.
-In the coming decades, meshed HVDC grids will enable even higher levels of renewable energy integration by unlocking the full potential of the technology.
-EnergyVille’s activities to move towards HVDC grids are centered on control and protection of such systems, as well as on planning aspects.
+EnergyVille’s activities to move towards HVDC grids are centered on control and protection of HVDC systems, as well as on planning aspects.

 The energy transition has resulted in a fundamental change in the behavior of the power system, with increasing renewables, new organizational structures and faster interactions.
 This has led to smarter electric grids, the development of new devices and new interactions in the grid.
 In order to ensure a reliable operation of the power system, new test procedures are necessary.
 The EnergyVille team performs hardware tests on power system equipment, coupled to the real-time computer to perform hardware-in-the-loop tests, testing device interoperability under realistic test conditions.

 What clients have to say: